7, 8, 9, 10 – no, we’re not line-dancing, we’re keeping track of Drupal’s release schedule.

 But it also means Drupal’s release schedule has to align with these third parties’ releases.
 If a component that Drupal 8 uses reaches end-of-life, so does Drupal 8.

 Drupal 8’s biggest dependency is Symfony 3.
 Drupal uses the Symfony framework, which is perfect for the creation of complex, secure, scalable and performant enterprise level applications such as Drupal.
 Symfony 3 reaches end-of-life in November 2021, so Drupal 8 must, too.
 Hey Presto!
 Drupal 9.

 Gotcha.
 What about Drupal 7?

 Drupal 7 doesn’t depend on so many third-party components and those it does depend on, like jQuery, have been frozen in time with a specific version included in Drupal core.
 This means Drupal can set its own end-of-life, but it also means those frozen dependencies get more and more out-of-date.
-Drupal 7 was originally end-of-life at the same time as Drupal 8, but because of the challenges of COVID-19, Drupal has postponed Drupal 7’s end-of-life an extra year until November 2022.
+Drupal 7 was originally end-of-life at the same time as Drupal 8, but because of the challenges of COVID-19, Drupal has postponed Drupal 7’s end-of-life until January 2025.

 This is partly because Drupal recognises that the jump from Drupal 7 is a big one.
 It needs to be planned and conducted with care.
 (If you’re running Drupal 7, here’s a free white paper on that.)